aembadawy/this-vs-that/README.md

 ## SPM vs CocoaPods

+Cocoapods are going to drop support by Dec.
+2026 all iOS Apps must depend on SPM moving forward to ensure updates.

 | SPM | CocoaPods |
 | --- | --- |
 | Built-in dependency manager by Apple, i.e. Faster. | One of the oldest and most popular iOS dependency managers. |